brettz9/nogin/README.md

     the server (`app/server/routes.js`) and saved in the database along with other fields (check the user-supplied don't overwrite built-ins) and shown on `home` (also built by `account.js`) (unless hidden?);
-    not trusting the client-side values of course
+    not trusting the client-side values of course (could parse server-side-supplied schema for expected types); use `json-editor`?
 1. See about **`passport-next`** integration
 1. **BrowserID** - Implement browser add-on (or work with existing Persona) to use with a server-side validation